AdotDdot/sprox/README.md

 Intercept GET requests whose url contains "github".

-    -m g p -u github session -e connection=keep-alive Intercept GET or POST requests whose url contains "github" and "session" and whose "Connection" header value = "Keep-alive".
+    -m g p -u github session -e connection=keep-alive Intercept GET or POST requests whose url contains "github" and "session" and whose "Connection" header value is "Keep-alive".

 After a request has been intercepted, its first line will be displayed in bold red in the main screen.
 Press r to switch to the request editor and edit the request.
 Press ENTER to stop editing and forward request.